lk-burns/Elk-Stack-Deployment/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
 A load balancer efficiently distributes network traffic within a multi-server environment, preventing too many requests from negatively impacting a server.
 It allows for work to be distributed evenly and ensures application responsiveness and availability.
-In addition to the load balancer, a jump box was designed to provide a secure access point for authorized users to connect to the DVWA and other environments.
+In addition to the load balancer, a jump box was designed to provide a secure access point for authorized users to connect to the DVWAs and other environments.

 Integrating an ELK (Elasticsearch-Logstash-Kibana) server allows users to easily monitor the vulnerable VMs for changes to their file systems on the network, record log events, and periodically collect and assess system and service metrics (i.e. attempted SSH logins, sudo escalation failures, and CPU usage).